 Surati’s roots are traced back to Kampala, Uganda, where brothers Harilal and Maganlal Sheth founded the company.
 The Surati brand quickly became famous in it’s own right in East Africa, and the business expanded as one store turned into three.

 Through the expulsion of Asians from Uganda, the Sheth family was forced to leave their home and business.
 As a result, Maganlal and his family eventually found their way to Canada.
 Maganlal soon found himself in the company of other families that shared a similar fate, many of which fondly remembered the distinctive taste of Surati.
-As a favour of their loyal customers, the Sheth family started to fulfill orders from
+As a favour of their loyal customers, the Sheth family started to

 An overwhelming demand for Surati products led to the grand opening of Surati’s first retail location on Keele Street in Toronto, Ontario.
 Continuing the family tradition, the next generation of the Sheth family; brothers, Mansukh, Yash, and Haren, all took on individual roles within the company.
 Mansukh specialized in the production of the sweets and snacks, Yash managed all of the deliveries and assisted in introducing products into the USA, while Haren specialized in business development.